-Roll the dough to 1/2-inch thick and cut out cookies with your favorite cookie cutters!
+Roll the dough with a rolling pin to 1/2-inch thick and cut out cookies with your favorite cookie cutters!
 I like to make a variety, personally.
 Re-roll any remaining scraps and cut out cookies.
 Repeat until all the dough has been used.

-Place the cookies on lined baking sheets and bake for about 20-25 minutes.
+Place the cookies on lined baking sheets (I use silicone mats but you can also use parchment paper) and bake for about 20-25 minutes.
 The edges should JUST be turning golden.
 They will still feel soft to the touch.
 Remove from the oven and cool completely on wire racks before decorating.

 Need some more inspiration for sweet treats?
 Check out my dessert recipe page!